 At its core, ctcLink is the implementation of a single, centralized suite of online tools.
-It will help Washington’s community and technical college system (CTCs) as a streamline and standardize the way it does business.
+It helps Washington’s community and technical college system (CTCs) streamline and standardize the way it does business.

 However, ctcLink is about much more than new software.
-It’s an unprecedented business transformation that will bring lasting change to the way we do business locally and together as a system.
+It’s an unprecedented business transformation that brings lasting change to the way we do business locally and together as a system.

 Here are frequently asked questions (FAQs) about the ctcLink project:

-Bellevue College is transitioning to a new PeopleSoft software system called ctcLink, which will replace a decades-old legacy system with a single, cutting-edge system of online functions. ctcLink will give students, faculty, and staff “anytime, anywhere” access to a modern way of doing college business.
+Bellevue College has transitioned to a new PeopleSoft software system called ctcLink, which replaces a decades-old legacy system with a single, cutting-edge system of online functions. ctcLink gives students, faculty, and staff “anytime, anywhere” access to a modern way of doing college business.

 The transition to ctcLink is a major statewide project designed to upgrade the information systems at all 34 Washington community and technical colleges.
 The project is being administered by the Washington State Board of Technical and Community Colleges (SBCTC).